typosquatter/ail-typo-squatting/README.md

                         resolve all variation of domain name to see if it's up or not -l LIMIT, --limit LIMIT
-                        limit of variations for a domain name
+                        limit of variations for a domain name -var, --givevariations

-  -a, --all             Use all algo
+                        give the algo that generate variations -a, --all             Use all algo
-  -co, --characteromission
-                        Leave out a letter of the domain name -repe, --repetition   Character Repeat
+  -om, --omission       Leave out a letter of the domain name -repe, --repetition   Character Repeat
   -tra, --transposition
                         Swappe the order of adjacent letters in the domain name